Last updated on August 30th, 2022

 The doctors may also suggest these medications, known as anti-VEGF therapy, as the independent treatment or in combination with panretinal photocoagulation.
 It is worth mentioning that studies have proven that anti-VEGF therapy has shown great results in treating diabetic retinopathy, but combining it with panretinal photocoagulation is still to produce substantial outcomes.

 There are multiple surgical and laser treatments available to treat or slow down diabetic retinopathy.
-Notably, surgery usually can only slow down or stop the worsening of this condition, and is not a permanent cure.
+Notably, surgery usually can only slow down or stop the worsening of this condition and is not a permanent cure.

-Diabetic retinopathy is a serious condition which may even make you blind.
+Diabetic retinopathy is a serious condition that may even make you blind.
 Hence, keeping in touch with your doctor and maintaining a healthy blood sugar level is really important to keep your vision intact.

 As diabetes is a lifelong disease, the patient may experience recurrence of future retinal damage and vision loss.
-Hence, even if you have undergone a treatment for diabetic retinopathy, you must keep getting regular eye exams.
+Hence, even if you have undergone treatment for diabetic retinopathy, you must keep getting regular eye exams.
 Your doctor may suggest you additional treatments in future as per your requirements.

 What does a person with diabetic retinopathy see?